Ma'an News Agency: History

 The Ma'an Network was launched in 2002 as a partnership between Bethlehem TV and local Palestinian media organizations.
 The name Ma'an is the Arabic word for "together".
 The group is run by Raed Othman, the former manager of Bethlehem TV.
 Ma'an has produced three soap operas (one of which, Mazih fi Jad (Joking Seriously), was described as the first television drama series produced in the Palestinian territories), numerous news and public affairs programs and the television film Kafah.
 Ma'an's programs are broadcast by ten independent terrestrial television stations in the West Bank and occasionally by the Fatah-run Palestine TV satellite broadcaster.

 The Ma'an News Agency was launched in 2005 with funding from the Danish and Dutch Representative Offices to the Palestinian National Authority.
 The news agency is the most visible component of the Ma'an Network.

+Attacks from Israel

+Ma'an's offices in Gaza were severely damaged in the Gaza war by the Israeli bombing of the Al-Watan tower in Gaza City on 8 October 2023.

+A photographer from the agency, Abdel Nasser al-Laham, was arrested by Israeli forces on 16 October 2023, and was held without charge in the military's Ofer Prison.

 Independence

 Ma'an News Agency says that it "scrupulously maintains its editorial independence and aims to promote access to information, freedom of expression, press freedom, and media pluralism in Palestine."
-The Ma'an Network was founded with the goal of creating a media source that was free of factional control, unlike the major existing broadcasters such as Hamas' Al-Aqsa TV and Fatah's Palestine TV.
 In an interview with media scholar Matt Sienkiewicz, former Ma'an Chief financial officer Wisam Kutom stated that he told potential Ma'an funders that: "Palestinian television is factional television right now we [Palestinians] cannot tell the stories we want to, only the stories the factions will let us.
 There is no independent television".